;

 Know someone who is looking for this info?
 Share it!

 The renal function panel (aka renal function tests or RFTs) is one of the blood tests your physician will order when you have kidney disease.
-This test is reviewed by your doctor and renal dietitian.
+This test is reviewed by your doctor and team, including your renal dietitian.
+Your labs can provide your healthcare providers with details of what is going on inside your body- whether you realize it or not.
+In this article, we’ll cover exactly what an adult renal function panel includes.

 Preparing for Your Renal Panel

 As with most tests, preparation can be a very important part of tests.
-This includes lab tests!
+This includes lab tests.

 When Should I Get a Renal Function Panel?

 Your doctor or kidney specialist will determine whether or not you need a renal function panel.
-Some of the other health conditions that may trigger a physician to order it include;

 • High blood pressure